 If you prefer to wait for a later appointment that will better fit your schedule or to see the Kaiser Permanente provider of your choice, we will respect your preference.
-In some cases, your wait may be longer than the time listed if a licensed health care professional decides that a later appointment won't have a negative effect on your health.
+In some cases, your wait may be longer than the time listed if a licensed health care professional

 The standards for appointment availability do not apply to preventive services.
-Your doctor may recommend a specific schedule for preventive services, depending on your
+Your doctor may recommend a specific schedule for preventive services, depending on your needs.
+The standards also do not apply to periodic follow-up care for ongoing conditions or standing referrals to specialists.